scott-fryxell/scott-fryxell.github.io/content/articles/same.md

 img: Scott_Fryxell_Monday, December 25 at 4_53 PM.svg
 ---

-I made a (r)[] eply on hacker news that I want to plant a little firmer in the ground.
+I made a [reply]( ) on hacker news that I want to plant a little firmer in the ground.

-I don't use the nytimes app, though I pay for a subscription I do not accept advertising into my life.
-I think its wrong to let wealthy have a shot at manipulating me.
+I don't use the nytimes app, though I pay for a subscription.
+I do not accept advertising into my life.
+I think its wrong to let wealthy people have a shot at manipulating me.
 I trust the nytimes journalistic standards but not their advertising.

 I don't push this shit on my kid. but I did make a social media app for us to share so she knows what I mean.
 It's the best way I knew how to guarantee she'd understand.
 That's it.
 I don't preach.
 Okay, I try.
-So there politics over.

 The only way I can enforce my beliefs on the nytimes (and Washington post, WSJ, youtube, and amazon prime) is to use the web.
 I know this is a minority position.
 And I know I have no recourse against Applications that are compiled into native apps and hosted by Apple.